AdobeDocs/experience-manager-screens.en/help/user-guide/developing-custom-component-tutorial-develop.md

 Client-Side Libraries provide a mechanism to organize and manage CSS and JavaScript files necessary for an AEM implementation.

 AEM Screens components are rendered differently in Edit mode vs. Preview/Production mode.
-Two client libraries will be created, one for Edit mode and a second for Preview/Production.
+Two client libraries are created: one for Edit mode, and the second for Preview/Production.

 1. Create a folder for client-side libraries for the Hello World component.

-   Beneath `/apps/weretail-run/components/content/helloworld`create a new folder named `clientlibs`.
+   Beneath `/apps/weretail-run/components/content/helloworld`, create a folder named `clientlibs`.

    ![2018-04-30_at_1046am](assets/2018-04-30_at_1046am.png)

-1. Beneath the `clientlibs` folder create a new node named `shared` of type `cq:ClientLibraryFolder.`
+1. Beneath the `clientlibs` folder, create a node named `shared` of type `cq:ClientLibraryFolder`.

    ![2018-04-30_at_1115am](assets/2018-04-30_at_1115am.png)